 Funded by the American Meteorological Society, the DataStreme Earth’s Climate System course has a strong leadership component where participants become a climate science leader and a part of a national community facilitated by the American Meteorological Society.

 DataStreme courses are directed towards middle-school teachers, but open to all K–12 teachers.
-Teachers of any subject who have an interest in promoting the teaching of Earth Science across the curriculum may apply.
+Teachers of any subject (not just science) who have an interest in promoting the teaching of Earth Science across the curriculum are also welcome to apply.
 Participation is sought from persons who demonstrate potential as teacher leaders.
 They must be willing to act as resource persons for other teachers and as advocates for promoting the use of web-based environmental data in schools.

 Participants in DataStreme courses are mentored by teams of dedicated teacher leaders and scientists across the country.
 Mentor Teams provide personal contact and mentoring to small teams of teacher participants each semester.
 Each team mentors participants on course concepts and activities and may arrange and hold in person or virtual field trips and enrichment opportunities beyond the core curriculum.

-DataStreme Central, located at the AMS Education office, is a team that develops and provides instructional materials, gives logistical support to the Mentor Teams, engages California University of Pennsylvania and overall course delivery, and administers the program.
+DataStreme Central, located at the AMS Education office, is a team of AMS staff that develops and provides instructional materials, gives logistical support to the Mentor Teams, engages California University of Pennsylvania and overall course delivery, and administers the program.

 The goal of DataStreme is to empower teacher leaders with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
 As an environmental teacher leader, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.